hantsy/spring-security-auth0-sample/docs/ui.md

 export class AppRoutingModule {}
 ```

-To show/hide the login and log out button, inject a `AuthService` and detect the authentication status via `isAuthenticated` method.
+To show/hide the login and log out button, inject an `AuthService` and detect the authentication status via its `isAuthenticated` method.

 ```typescript
 export class AuthenticationButtonComponent implements OnInit {